ContainerSSH/containerssh.github.io/docs/getting-started/index.md

 ## Step 6: Making it productive

 The authentication and configuration server included in the example is a dummy server and lets any password in.
-To actually use ContainerSSH, you will have to write [your own authentication server](authserver.md) and you may want to write your own [configuration server too](configserver.md).
+To actually use ContainerSSH, you will have to write [your own authentication server](authserver.md).
 We recommend reading the [architecture overview](architecture.md) before proceeding.

 !!! tip
     You can pass the `CONTAINERSSH_ALLOW_ALL` environment variable to the demo auth-config server to build a honeypot.